Nimanita/Telegram-chat-bot/README.md

 5. Run the migration and then start the server
 6. Install ngrok and run ngrok
 7. Create a telegram bot for your user and do the necessary configurations refer: https://djangostars.com/blog/how-to-create-and-deploy-a-telegram-bot/
+8. Also create 3 buttons(1.fat 2.dumb 3.stupid) for telegram app refer : https://core.telegram.org/api/bots/buttons

 # WHAT IT DOES?
 1. Send a message on telegram bot and you will get any random reply for it.
 2. There are 3 buttons 1.fat 2.dumb 3.stupid on telegram bot.
 By clicking on anyone , you will get a random joke along with your user name
-3. You can see all users name and their call.
+3. You can see all users name and their the number of calls to each of the buttons.